-Surfing is now becoming a Thailand tourism draw card, especially for people new to surfing and those who find Phuket's other attractions equally important, but still like to go surfing when the waves are on.
+Surfing is now becoming a Thailand tourism draw card, especially for people new to surfing and those who are interested in Phuket's other attractions, but still like to go surfing when the waves are on.
 Phuket now promotes the green season, which is the surfing season in Phuket.
 A lot of visitors are here for other reasons such as, People on Honeymoon, holiday with family and friends, corporate meetings, but can still have the opportunity to go surfing.

 Phuket's attractions, such as diving, Patong nightlife, shopping, Thai food and the Thai people, are definitely why people come to Thailand.
 Although you may not come to Phuket for the surf, it's still good to go for a paddle with the locals.